Agustín Lazo Adalid: Artistry

 Lazo had a strong influence on Mexican poetry and theater during his lifetime.
 His knowledge of set design influenced the plays he wrote, viewing theatre more as a visual experience than as a combination of dialogues.
 Surrealism and symbolic imagery were also a significant part.
 Two of his notable works are historical.
 Segundo imperio was written in 1945 and published in 1946.
-It has been forgotten mostly because of another play on the same topic, the reign of Maximilian I of Mexico, performed a few years earlier.
+It has been forgotten mostly because of another play on the same topic, the reign of Maximilian I of Mexico, performed a few years earlier (possibly the play Carlota de México by Miguel N. Lira, performed as part of the inaugural season of the theater society Teatro de México in 1943, or Rodolfo Usigli's Corona de Sombra, written in 1943 and first performed in 1946).
 La huella (1946) studies Mexican society after the Reform War and the dictatorship of Porfirio Díaz and represents the problems of mestizo society as it became dominant.
 The story is set in a hacienda and focused on Guadalupe, representing old Mexico, pursued by two suitors who want to create a New Mexico.
 Lazo was involved in two plays which had themes related to sexuality as well.
 One of these is La mulata de Córdoba by Xavier Villarruitia, with the opera version giving credit to Lazo as well.
 El caso de Juan Manuel was written by Lazo, set in colonial times with a mass murderer killing young criollo men.
 The play explores the situation of the homosexual man in terms acceptable to 1948.